RichM3/hangout/Z_project_bug_log.md

 17) setState is an Asynchronous process so must pass a callback in if you need a function to work on that updated value immediately after the update
 -- https://stackoverflow.com/questions/38558200/react-setstate-not-updating-immediately

+18) Needed to promise (.then) the fetchUserInfo so that the component props updated to re-render the component, otherwise without the rerender the inGroups on the Groups_Show page would return with an incorrect group list and therefore be show the incorrect join/leave button. this.props.createMembership(this.state.groupId) .then(() => this.props.fetchUserInfo());

 --- Code to review for Readme